Author's note: The full book is available on the Galatea app or my website: www.iamsara.com.

 No, she thought, that wasn’t something she really had.
 It wasn’t even in her name.

-Yeah, she thought, I become a nun, and you get to keep all the money.
+Yeah, she thought, glancing at her mother, I become a nun, and you get to keep all the money.

 Her mother frowned and stopped looking around.
 Natalia hoped no one her mother knew would appear.
 On the plus side was the fact that it was Thursday and it was still early.